-Memorial Hospital Miramar is committed to best practices and education on infant safe sleep.
-To learn what a safe sleep environment looks like for your newborn baby, please download the Safe to Sleep brochure (PDF).
-You can also refer to the 2016 Recommendations for a Safe Sleep Environment from the American Academy of Pediatrics.
+Memorial Hospital Miramar has been awarded the Cribs for Kids National Safe Sleep Hospital Certification Program’s highest designation, Gold Safe Sleep Champion, for its commitment to best practices and education on infant safe sleep.
+To learn what a safe sleep environment looks like for your newborn baby, please download the Safe to Sleep brochure.
+You can also refer to the Safe Sleep Recommendations from the American Academy of Pediatrics.

 Neonatal Intensive Care Unit (NICU)